 The Tungsten Connector (or Tungsten Proxy) is a service that sits between your application server and your MySQL database.
 The connector routes connections from your application servers to the datasources within the cluster, automatically distributing and redirecting queries to each datasource according to load balancing and availability requirements.

-The primary goal of Tungsten Connector is to effectively route and redirect queries between the master and slave datasources within the cluster.
+The primary goal of Tungsten Connector is to effectively route and redirect queries between the Primary and Replica datasources within the cluster.
 Client applications talk to the connector, while the connector determines where the packets should really go, depending on the scaling and availability.
 Using a connector in this way effectively hides the complexities of the cluster size and configuration, allowing your cluster to grow and shrink without interrupting your client application connectivity.
-Client applications remain connected even though the number, configuration and orientation of the slaves within the cluster may change.
+Client applications remain connected even though the number, configuration and orientation of the Replicas within the cluster may change.

 During failover or system maintenance Tungsten Connector takes information from Tungsten Manager to determine which hosts are up and available, and redirects queries only to those servers that are online within the cluster.

 For load balancing, Tungsten Connector supports a number of different solutions for redirecting queries to the different datasources within the network.
-Solutions are either based on explicit routing, or an implied or automatic read/write splitting mode where data is automatically distributed between master hosts (writes) and slave hosts (reads).
+Solutions are either based on explicit routing, or an implied or automatic read/write splitting mode where data is automatically distributed between Primary hosts (writes) and Replica hosts (reads).

 Basic read/write splitting uses packet inspection to determine whether a